theforeman/foreman-ansible-modules/docs/developing.md

 * Instead of `AnsibleModule`, we use `ForemanEntityAnsibleModule` (and a few others, see [`plugins/module_utils/foreman_helper.py`](plugins/module_utils/foreman_helper.py)) which provides an abstraction layer for talking with the Foreman API
 * Instead of Ansible's `argument_spec`, we provide an enhanced version called `foreman_spec`.
 It handles the translation from Ansible module arguments to Foreman API parameters, as nobody wants to write `organization_ids` in their playbook when they can write `organizations`
+* In addition to Ansible's validation options, we provide `required_plugins` which will check for installed Foreman plugins should the module require any.

 The rest of the module is usually very minimalistic:
 * Create a Sub class of `ForemanEntityAnsibleModule` for your module called `ForemanMyEntityModule` to work with `MyEntity` foreman resource and use this one for your module definition.